~* Chapter Thirteen *~

 Lilaea kept them busy for the rest of their stay.
-They went out to the reef three more times, and visited a few others.
+They went out to the reef three more times and visited a few others.
 While Lilaea's team was busy doing more advanced research (or research that required sight) Poseidon and Percy did what Hestia called 'real tourist' activities.
-Poseidon found these particular experiences to be terribly boring and did not hesitate to voice this opinion whenever the time arose.
-On their last night, they sat on the Miami Beach roasting marshmallows over a fire pit after an afternoon of swimming, watching as the sun slowly set (or at least Poseidon was).
+Poseidon found these particular experiences to be terribly boring and didn't hesitate to voice this opinion whenever the time arose.
+On their last night, they sat on the beach roasting marshmallows over a fire pit after an afternoon of swimming, watching as the sun slowly set (or, at least, Poseidon was).

-"You're just jealous of the Miami Seaqaurium."
-Percy snorted, unimpressed, trying to hold his marshmallow over the fire.
+"You're just jealous of the Miami Seaquarium," Percy snorted, unimpressed, trying to hold his marshmallow over the fire.

 "What do you expect, I'm blind," Percy grumbled, but he was smiling and moved his stick from side to side, searching for the fire.

 "A little to the left.
 And jealous?
 Nonsense.
 So, they attract more people with their pretty fancy shows, pah!
-We have far more species of fish then them, and more exotic too.
-Our main goal is to rescue and release animals, or allow them to live out the rest of their lives comfortably, not train them like monkey for people's amusement."
-Poseidon grumbled.
+We have far more species of fish than them, and more exotic ones too.
+Our main goal is to rescue and release animals, or allow them to live out the rest of their lives comfortably, not train them like monkeys for people's amusement," Poseidon grumbled.

 "You're so jealous," Percy laughed.
 "You were so amazed and impressed with the aquarium and you can't stand it."

 "Your birthday's coming up soon," Poseidon said after a moment of comfortable silence, watching the red-orange flames lick up the sides of their sugary treats.

 "Is it?"
 Percy asked with a frown, "Already?
 What's today's date?"

 "The second of August.
 And I know—it doesn't feel like it," Poseidon said.